-Mark your calendar for October 3-4, 2012 and join us at the Blackwell Inn on the campus of The Ohio State University for The 2012 Johanna and Ralph DeStefano Personalized Health Care Conference.
+Mark your calendar for October 2-3, 2013 and join us at the Blackwell Inn on the campus of The Ohio State University for The 2013 Johanna and Ralph DeStefano Personalized Health Care Conference.
+Click here to register.

 Author Archives: Sherri L. Kirk

 A new study finds that certain changes in blood vessels in the eye’s retina can be an early warning that a person is at increased risk forglaucoma, an eye disease that slowly robs people of their peripheral vision.
 Using diagnostic photos and other data from the Australian Blue Mountains Eye Study, the researchers showed that patients who had abnormally narrow retinal arteries when the study began were also those who were most likely to have glaucoma at its 10-year end point.
 If confirmed by future research, this finding could give ophthalmologists a new way to identify and treat those who are most vulnerable to vision loss from glaucoma.
 The study was recently published online byOphthalmology, the journal of the American Academy of Ophthalmology.

 Open-angle glaucoma (OAG), the most common form of the disease, affects nearly three million people in the U.S[i] and 60 million worldwide.[ii]
 Vision loss occurs when glaucoma damages the optic nerve, the part of the eye that transmits images from the retina to the brain.
 Unfortunately, because glaucoma does not have symptoms, many people don’t know they have the disease until a good portion of their sight has been lost.
 Early detection is critical to treating glaucoma in time to preserve vision.